talmeym/regurgitator-core-json/README.md

 ### number-generator

-a number-generator generates a random number parameter value
+a number-generator generates a random number parameter value.

 ```json
 {